 This project analyzed data from three nationally representative data sets (Survey for Public Participation in the Arts, Annual Arts Basic Surveys, and General Social Survey) to inform how policymakers, funders, arts organizations, and art practitioners can craft opportunities to engage a broader range of Americans in the arts.
 Reports detailed the role of personal tastes and preferences in arts participation, including demographic profiles of arts consumers and patterns of engagement via digital media.
 The results provided stakeholders with a deeper understanding of public engagement with the arts.

 Chi Connie Park has more than 15 years of experience in applied social science research design, program evaluation, and capacity building in the areas of child...

 Erin Morehouse, M.P.H.

-Erin Morehouse has more than 12 years of experience in program evaluation, data reporting and dashboard development, technical assistance and training, data...
+Erin Morehouse has nearly 15 years of experience in program evaluation, data reporting and dashboard development, technical assistance and training, data...

 Yuan Wang, M.S.

 Senior Research Analyst

 Yuan Wang has more than 15 years of experience in applied statistical research, capacity building technical assistance, qualitative research, complex survey...